Black Creek - Haddington Court Relief Sewers (11847)

 What is the goal of this project?

-- Construction is estimated to begin as early as Spring 2023
+- Construction is estimated to begin in Fall 2023

-- MSD Project Clear will replace approximately 8,500 feet of wastewater pipe
+- MSD Project Clear will replace approximately 7,920 feet of wastewater pipe.

 What can residents expect?

 The contractor will follow all local ordinances and will notify all properties of any temporary access restrictions.
-In areas where open-cut construction will be used, there will be periods when driveways may be inaccessible.
+As the majority of construction will take place in backyards, MSD anticipates minimal property access restrictions.
 The contractor will give all property owners ample notification prior to any access restrictions.

-After all new sewer pipes are installed, the contractor will restore the construction site according to all local and District requirements.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.